Secondary Teacher Preparation Policy

 Content Test Requirements: Idaho offers a grades 5-9 certificate in core subject areas.
 Candidates earning this certificate are required to pass a Praxis secondary single subject exam as a condition of initial licensure.

-Middle School Licensure Deficiencies: Because middle school licensure deficiencies are scored in "Middle School Licensure Deficiencies," only the test requirements for middle school licenses are considered as part of the score for the Middle School Content Knowledge goal.
+Middle School Licensure Deficiencies: Unfortunately, Idaho also offers a K-8 license.
+Idaho requires generalist candidates to pass a single-subject content test at either the middle school or secondary level.
+This is part of the state's requirement that all candidates seeking an elementary education endorsement earn a subject-area endorsement (allowing the teaching of that subject through grade 9) or a K-12 endorsement as outlined in the requirements for a secondary certificate.
+Because middle school licensure deficiencies are scored in "Middle School Licensure Deficiencies," only the test requirements for middle school licenses are considered as part of the score for the Middle School Content Knowledge goal.

 Provisional and Emergency Licensure: Because provisional and emergency licensure requirements are scored in Provisional and Emergency Licensure , only the test requirements for the state's initial license are considered as part of this goal.